Browse By Name

 clientLeft

-Returns the width of the left border.
+Returns the width of the left border in pixels.

 clientTop

-Returns the height of the top border.
+Returns the height of the top border in pixels.

 clientWidth